Deep Learning for Image Denoising: A Photographer's Guide

 Image noise refers to those random variations in brightness or color that can appear as unwanted specks or patterns in your photos.
 Think of it as the visual equivalent of static on a radio.
 Several types of noise exist, each with unique characteristics.

 - Gaussian noise is a common type that follows a normal distribution, affecting each pixel with a random value.
+In a photograph, it appears as random variations in brightness and color, giving the image a grainy or speckled look.

 - Salt & Pepper noise manifests as random white and black pixels scattered across the image.
+You'll see isolated black and white dots that stand out starkly against the surrounding pixels.

 - Speckle noise is often found in radar and ultrasound images, creating a granular texture.
+While less common in standard photography, it can sometimes manifest as a subtle, granular pattern in very specific imaging scenarios or as an artifact of certain processing techniques.

 Regardless of the type, noise negatively impacts image quality, leading to a loss of detail, reduced sharpness, and distracting artifacts.